cyshello/Ego-R1-analysis/README.md

 # What have I done
 - added client selection logic, now we can chose whether to use AzureOpenAI or OpenAI.
+- added simple test script for RAG search, now we can test only RAG search solely.